deliveroo/deliveroo.engineering/sustainable-testing.md

 - Testing private methods is often a symptom of "god objects".

 - Stubbing private method is a combination of the above :)
+  In such cases, the private method can generally be isolated to its own testable class or value object:

+    ```ruby
+    private

+    def calculate_it
+      CalculateIt.new(data: @field1).value
+    end
+    ```

 - Using stub chains is a smell you should be using dependency injection (and injecting test doubles)